FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Favorite opponents=The players you play most against.
 Appears in profile pages and leads to a table of favorite opponents.
 Example http://lichess.org/@/thibault/opponents — this lists Thibault's favorite opponents.

-Follow=Clicking this lets you follow the player and find out what they've been up to around lichess through the activity feed.
+Follow=Clicking this lets you follow the player and find out what they've been up to around lichess through the activity timeline.
 Appears as a title text (what you see when you hover the mouse over) of the thumbs up symbol, which in turn appears on profile pages and player name popups.
 It is recommended to use the translation for this on Twitter, where the words were taken from in the interests of familiarity.
 Should be translated as a verb.

 Following=Indicates that you are following the player.
 Replaces the "Follow" button, which appears on profile pages and in popups over player names.
 It is recommended to use the same translation for this as the one on Twitter, where the words were taken from in the interests of familiarity.